loveencounterflow/isoterm/README.md

 > **Note** `xterm` will want to run tests using `yarn` which should be installed globally.
 The tests will
 > fail **for seemingly unrelated reasons** unless `yarn` is found, and because of this failure,
 > transpilation of modules will likewise not complete, meaning the `xterm` subdirectory is left in an
 > unusable state.
-What's more, the tests will also download `playwright` which is needed for tests,
+What's more, the tests will also download `playwright` which is needed for these very
-> incurring a sizable additional dependency that is only needed for a few tests.
-I hope that in the future,
+> tests only (not for displaying a terminal in the browser as such), incurring a sizable additional
+> dependency just because `xterm` insists on running tests when being installed (as such not a bad idea, but
-> we can resolve these inconveniences and avoid unnecessary downloads, but for the time being I do not see
+> still).
+I hope that in the future, we can resolve these inconveniences and avoid unnecessary downloads,
-> precisely how to accomplish that.
+> but for the time being I do not see precisely how to accomplish that.

 Chromium is currently hardcoded to be used for the web terminal; on Debian-ish system, install it with